 Children who are large enough to wear the shoulder belt comfortably, and whose legs are long enough to bend over the front of the seat when their back is against the seatback, should use the seat belt in a rear seat.
-Use this simple 5-step test to decide whether the child can use the
+Use this simple 5-step test to decide whether the child can use the vehicle's seat belt alone:

-- Can the child sit all the way back against the back of the vehicle seat? - 2.
-Do the child's knees bend comfortably over the front of the vehicle seat while they are still sitting all the way back? - 3.
-Does the shoulder belt cross the child's shoulder between their neck and arm?

-- 4. Is the lap part of the belt as low as possible, touching the child's thighs and not their stomach? - $5. \ \mbox{Can}$ the child stay seated like this for the whole trip?
+- 1. Can the child sit all the way back against the back of the vehicle seat? - 2.
+Do the child's knees bend comfortably over the front of the vehicle seat - while they are still sitting all the way back? - 3.
+Does the shoulder belt cross the child's shoulder between their neck and arm? - 4.
+Is the lap part of the belt as low as possible, touching the child's thighs and not their stomach?

 If the answer to any of these questions was "no," then the child still needs to use a booster seat in this vehicle.
 If the child is using the lap/shoulder belt, check belt fit periodically.
 A child's squirming or slouching can move the belt out of position.
 If the shoulder belt contacts the face or neck, move the child closer to the center of the vehicle.
 Never allow a child to put the shoulder belt under an arm or behind their back.